 The structured nature of the Award motivates and engages students, encouraging them to set and achieve their own personal goals.
 Students participate in four key sections—Physical Recreation, Skills, Voluntary Service, and Adventurous Journey—across the Bronze, Silver, and Gold levels.
 Additionally, students will have opportunities to contribute positively to society through service projects and volunteering, fostering strong connections with their local community.

-Bronze
+Bronze Award

-Silver
+Silver Award

 The Silver Award builds on the Bronze level, requiring a longer commitment and greater challenge.
 Participants enhance their skills, volunteer in their communities, and undertake a three-day, two-night expedition, promoting leadership and personal growth.

-Gold
+Gold Award

 The Gold Award represents the highest achievement in the Duke of Edinburgh International Award.
 It requires a substantial dedication to community service, skill enhancement, and physical fitness.
 Participants also complete a residential project and a challenging four-day expedition.